-Enhanced controls are enabled thanks to STM32 chip.
-Just like TS-80, the MiniDSO ES121 comes with a custom config file that you can edit on a PC.
+Enhanced controls are enabled thanks to the STM32 chip.
+Just like TS-80, the MiniWare ES121 comes with a custom config file that you can edit on a PC.
 The settings will let you control the following functions:

 Unfortunately, unlike the TS-80, I can’t set my own logo on it!
 I’m actually gutted about this! 🙂

-The MiniDSO ES121 comes with 4 gear settings, Automatic and Programmable setting.
+The MiniWare ES121 comes with 4 gear settings, Automatic and Programmable settings.
 Not only you can pick the torque, but the speed (and torque as the consequence) will change the easier it gets to drive the screw.
 No slow turns on long machine screws.
-The MiniDSO ES121 will zip through it in no time until the resistance point.
+The MiniWare ES121 will zip through it in no time until the resistance point.

 It’s the same screen as featured on TS-80, but once the screwdriver is set to the prefered mode, you won’t need it for much more.

 I’m not the only one who is trying to imagine what 30kgf.cm feels like!
 So I to put things in perspective, I tried a couple of things to give you an idea of how strong the MiniWare ES121 is.